franklyg/francesco-slices/README.md

 # Avalina Slices
 Avalina is a theme submitted for the Prismic Slices Contest.
 Built on NextJS and Styled Components.
+Deployed on Vercel

 # Slices
+## Link to the project: [👀 The site ](https://francesco-slices.vercel.app/)
 ## CTABanner - A promotional banner that can be displayed on your page.
 ### Editable Options 👷‍♂️
 ```